Taysssir/fastapi-test/README.md

 ```
 docker-compose up --build
 ```
-If evreything is run, you should view somthe'
+If evreything is running successfully , you should view something like this in your console :

 ```
 db_1   | PostgreSQL Database directory appears to contain a database; Skipping initialization